Epiphyllum hybrid: Cultivation

 Epiphyllum hybrids need different treatment from semi-desert cacti.
 They should be protected from direct sunlight, with preferably 75% shading at midday.
 They are not frost hardy, so need to be protected from freezing conditions.
 It is recommended that the growing medium allows rapid drainage of water and is open, with at least one third of coarse material to prevent compaction.
 Plants should be kept moist.
 High nitrogen fertilizers are not recommended; no fertilizer should be given during the winter rest period.

-Propagating epiphyllum hybrids from cuttings is said to be easy.
+Epiphyllum hybrids can be propagated from cuttings.
 Rooting hormone can be applied to the base of the cutting before it is allowed to dry for ten days or more so that the cut forms a callus.
 The cutting is then planted sufficiently deeply so that it can stand upright.
 Water is not given for two weeks, after which the growing medium is kept at least slightly moist.
 Plants can be misted.
 They are fast growing plants and should flower within two years.
 Epiphyllum hybrids should be re-potted every 2 to 3 years as they tend to sour and deplete the nutrients in their growing medium.
 Because the plants are aggressive and grow quickly, they are susceptible to depleting the potassium in their growing medium which results in older growth failing to remain turgid and shriveling.
 They should be provided a balanced fertilizer when in active growth to prevent the older growth from shriveling.
 Flowering is triggered by withholding water and giving the plants a dry resting period of about two months during their winter rest.